Probing hidden spin order with interpretable machine learning

+The dimension of the tensor space depends on the number of spins, $r$, in the spin cluster as ${\rm dim}(\mathcal{V}) = r^n$.
+A proper choice of the spin cluster will minimize the computational effort.
+However, in cases where such a choice is not obvious, one can use a large spin cluster, and $C_{\mu \nu}$ will exhibit a periodic pattern from which the optimal cluster can then be inferred.
+In the case of the gauge theory Eq.~\eqref{eq:gauge_model}, the three spins forming a local triad, $\{\mb{S}^l_i, \mb{S}^m_i, \mb{S}^n_i\}$, serve as such a cluster.

+{\it High-rank orders.} We now apply the SVM equipped with the kernel~Eq.\eqref{eq:kernel} to probe an emergent tetrahedral ($T_d$), dodecahedral ($T_h$), octahedral ($O_h$) and icosahedral ($I_h$) order.
+They represent the most complicated multipolar orders, going beyond the quadrupolar ($D_{\infty h}$) and the in-plane octupolar ($D_{3h}$) order.
+It is important to emphasize that no prior knowledge about the existence and type of a potential multipolar order is required.

+We start with the tetrahedral ($T_d$) order, training the SVM successively at the lowest ranks.
+The discriminatory temperature $T_{\rm disc}$ is taken to be the ideal $T_c$ for now (cf. Ref.~\cite{Liu18}), but situations $T_{\rm disc} \neq T_c$ will be discussed later.

-After training, the decision function obtained for different ranks $n$ is measured for new testing samples.
-The results are shown in Fig.~\ref{fig:decisions} by plotting $\sqrt{d(\mb{x})}$ against the true order parameter curve where $d(\mb{x})$ has been linearly rescaled for comparison.
-Clearly, the decision function exhibits only noise for lower ranks, but reproduces the order parameter curve for $n=3$, indicating that the order has been captured at this rank.
+After training, the decision functions are measured for new testing samples.
+The results are shown in Fig.~\ref{fig:decisions} by plotting $\sqrt{d(\mb{x})}$.
+Clearly, the decision function exhibits only noise for lower ranks $n=1,2$, but converges at $n=3$, indicating that an order is captured at this rank.